-Fall 2019 Admits: The application period for the Sackton Fellowship is now open.
-Please use this form to apply.
-Deadline to apply is Feb 1, 2019.
-Applications will be reviewed, interviews conducted, and the final candidate chosen by March 15, 2019.
+Fall 2022 Admits: APPLY HERE BY COMPLETING THIS APPLICATION.
+(Application opens 10/1/2022) The deadline to apply is March 1, 2022.
+Applications will be reviewed, interviews conducted, and the final candidate chosen by April 1, 2022.

 The Sackton Fellowship is designed to identify high-achieving students with a strong desire for a career in the public sector.
 Recipients become part of a small cohort of students who receive a $5,000 per semester scholarship.
 Recipients are also given the option to serve as a Graduate Student Assistant (GSA) for undergraduate-level courses in the School of Public Affairs, which provides another $5,000 per semester of financial support, as well as the opportunity to develop close ties with faculty teaching those courses.
 The fellowship requires a 2-year commitment and spans 4 academic semesters (summer semesters excluded).